 These labeled behavioral models allow you to scale classification beyond the interviewed population, applying probabilistic segmentation to every failed payment in real time.
 The interviews continue to serve as a validation set, confirming whether the model’s predictions hold as your customer base and product evolve.

 The User Intuition Stripe integration triggers interviews on failed payment events alongside cancellations and downgrades.
+Studies start at $125 with results in 24 hours; interviews run at $25 each, draw from a 4M+ panel across 50+ languages, and maintain 98% participant satisfaction with 5/5 G2 and Capterra ratings.
 Setup takes 2 minutes from the Stripe Marketplace.
-See the complete guide to failed payment recovery intelligence for detailed setup and case studies.
+See the complete guide to failed payment recovery intelligence for detailed setup and case studies, or book a demo to walk through the classification framework with our team.